 4. Delinquency and Default Status Tracking

-A loan-level view of payment status, days past due, and workout activity.
-The investor sees what the borrower sees — only sooner.
+A loan-level view of payment status, days past due, and workout activity gives the investor visibility the borrower already has — only sooner and in structured form.

 • Aging buckets: 30, 60, 90, 120+ days past due